 Tax deductions

-Hong Kong allows for a wide range of profit tax deductible expenses, enabling businesses to lower their overall tax burden.
+Hong Kong allows for a wide range of profits tax deductible expenses, enabling businesses to lower their overall tax burden.
 According to the Hong Kong Inland Revenue Department, "All costs and expenditures that the taxpayer has incurred in generating taxable profits are eligible for deductions."

 Certain expenses are non-deductible when calculating assessable profits, including: